Will robo-advisors replace human financial advisors?

 QuietGrowth - Robo advisors replace human financial advisors

-Robo-advisors / automated investment managers (AIMs) will make things hard for traditional financial advisors with mediocre skills, and some of them will lose their jobs.
-However, traditional financial advisors with strong skills will survive and may thrive as they start to focus more on providing financial advisory services that are not provided by robo advisors.
+Robo-advisors / automated investment managers (AIMs) will make business hard for traditional financial advisors with mediocre skills.
+However, traditional financial advisors with strong skills will survive and may thrive as they begin to focus more on providing financial advisory services that robo advisors do not provide.

 Emergence of the hybrid model

-In fact, some traditional advisors may leverage robo advisers to better serve their clients.
-This allows these traditional advisers to automate repeatable tasks while providing financial advice to smaller clients, freeing them up to focus on complex financial planning and building strong client relationships.
+In fact, some traditional advisors may leverage robo advisers by adopting a hybrid model to better serve clients.
+This hybrid approach allows these traditional advisers to automate repeatable tasks while providing financial advice to smaller clients, freeing them up to focus on complex financial planning and building strong client relationships.
 This will result in better profit margins.

 However, this might not be the case for the rest of the traditional advisers.
 The profit margins of a sizeable section among the rest will definitely take a hit.